EdamAme-x/hono-wasm-router/README.md

 Wasm: Powered by TinyGo

-TODO: return of function is undefined...
+TODO: not works well... (trie issue)